Last updated Mar. 1, 2023 by Peter Jakes

 You can invest your money in anything, but some of the most common options include stocks, bonds, mutual funds, and exchange-traded funds.

 Stocks are a great way to get started investing because they’re usually more accessible and easier to understand than other investment vehicles.
-Some high-rated stocks that you could buy with $100 include Apple, Google, and Microsoft.
+You could buy high-rated stocks with $100 include Apple, Google, and Microsoft.

-Bonds are debt securities that pay fixed interest at regular intervals until the bond matures.
-You can find many types of bonds, such as U.S. Treasuries and corporate bonds, which are issued by companies.
+Bonds are debt securities that pay fixed interest regularly until the bond matures.
+You can find many types of bonds, such as U.S. Treasuries and corporate bonds, which companies issue.

-Mutual funds pool money from multiple investors and invest in a variety of securities, such as stocks or bonds.
+Mutual funds pool money from multiple investors and invest in various securities, such as stocks or bonds.
 Exchange-traded funds are similar to mutual funds but trade like stocks on an exchange.

-The best way to invest and make money daily is to buy a stock that has a lot of potential.
+The best way to invest and make money daily is to buy a stock with great potential.
 When you buy shares of a company, you are actually buying a percentage of the company’s profits.

-However, it is important to only invest in companies that have an exciting future ahead of them.
-This does not mean that you should invest all your money in one company that you like because if the company goes under, all your money will be lost.
+However, it is important to only invest in companies with an exciting future ahead of them.
+This does not mean you should invest all your money in one company you like because if the company goes under, all your money will be lost.

-You should also look at how much money is being put into the company by venture capitalists and whether or not the company is expanding into new markets.
+You should also look at how much money venture capitalists are putting into the company and whether the company is expanding into new markets.

-Usually, a company will really take off when they start selling their products in new markets such as Europe and Asia.
+Usually, a company will really take off when they start selling its products in new markets such as Europe and Asia.

 The best place to invest money right now is index funds.
-When you invest in an index fund, you’re investing in a bunch of stocks that make up an index the S&P 500, say, or shares from companies in a particular sector.
+When you invest in an index fund, you’re investing in a bunch of stocks that make up an index, the S&P 500, or shares from companies in a particular sector.